stolostron/rhacm-docs/README.md

 5. Submit the issue.
 ______________________________________________________________________________________________________________________________

-## Internal dev and doc process

-Please take a minute or two to read!
+## For Red Hat Advanced Cluster Management for Kubernetes documentation and developers only

 **IMPORTANT:** DOC SHUT DOWN three days before GA; please give us time to finalize our documentation and deliver on time.

 To ensure product documentation is accessible, accurate, tested, complete, and follows corporate style manual, we need to shut down incoming work three days before GA.
 Please open issues early and doc test early.

-## Contributing to the repository

-**Please open an issue, not a PR** so that we can make updates as we transition into ASCII doc.

 To see the content, (until a link is available), please rely on the table of contents/navigation draft found in the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file.

 **RHACM developers:** Please open an issue as normal with the file/content that needs to be added.
 Label your issue `squad doc` and give a detailed description of your change.
-The clearer you are in the description, the quicker we can make the updates.
+The clearer you are in the description, the quicker we can make the updates. **Please open an issue, not a PR** so that we can make updates as we transition into ASCII doc.

-## Issue and Pull request process
+### Issue and Pull request process

 Identify documentation content updates (features, enhancements, and bug fixes) and open issues.